 Other Health Benefits - Olive oil aids in healthy bone mineralization, important for childhood growth and for the prevention of calcium loss in the aging.
 Olive oil can also be beneficial to liver function.

 Winterhill, part of a trend - As was the case in the California burgeoning wine industry in the 70's, we are seeing boutique labels appearing in gourmet olive oil.
 It wasn't long ago that the French were turning up their noses at California wine.
 Now, they're clamoring to see just how Californians are managing to produce such high-quality wine products.
 The same might be said for California olive oils.
 Although the history of olive oil production in California has been relatively brief, skilled growers are already producing oils that rival those of Europe.
 Today, in the Mediterranean-like climate of Northern California, there's a bona-fide olive oil renaissance going on, with steady growth in the variety, quality and quantity of premium olive oils.
 There are over 150 artisanal producers in California - up from fewer than 15 a decade ago - bottle estate oils with prices ranging from $18 to $50 for 250ml to 750ml bottles.

 Winterhill is a member of the California Olive Oil Council and its oil has been Certified Extra Virgin.
 Winterhill extra virgin olive oils can be purchased in 8.45 fl.oz.
-(250ml) and 16.9 fl.oz.
+(250ml) 16.9 fl.oz.
 (500ml) and in larger bulk bottle sizes.